 There are several opportunities for INS students interested in participating in outreach activities to get involved.

 - The Neuroscience Graduate Student Association (NGSA) is a student-run organization that supports scholarly activities and provides leadership, outreach, and social activities.
-Contact the NGSA outreach chair, Mandi Severson, for current outreach activities.
+Contact the current NGSA Outreach Coordinator for information on current outreach activities.

 - Volunteer for Jon Pierce's informal courses for adults with intellectual and developmental disabilities.
 Dr. Pierce offers reverse inclusion courses through UT Informal Classes to adults with intellectual and developmental disabilities (IDDs).
 UT students can volunteer to learn alongside adults with Down syndrome, autism, and other IDDs.